AGProjects/python-sipsimple/sipsimple/applications/README.txt

 presdm.py (RFC4479)

-This module provides an extension to the PIDF (module pypjua.applications.pidf) to support the data module defined in RFC4479.
+This module provides an extension to the PIDF (module sipsimple.applications.pidf) to support the data module defined in RFC4479.